microwalk-project/Microwalk/docs/config.md

 Additionally, the `dump-full-data` mode outputs detailed information over the encountered call stacks and their respective hit counts.

 Note that a leakage shown for a given memory access does not imply that this access is non-constant-time: The leakage may have also been caused by a control flow variation higher up in the call chain.
-Thus, while this module is quite fast due to its focus on memory access traces, it fails at accurately localizing and attributing leakages.
+Thus, while this module is quite fast due to its focus on memory access traces, it fails at accurately localizing and attributing control flow leakages.
 If possible, we recommend using the `control-flow-leakage` module, which needs a bit more resources, but yields very accurate leakage assessments.

 Options: